SteveEmmerich/zoo/README.md

 ## Why?

-Setting environment variables in your production environment is easy if you're using [Heroku](https://www.heroku.com) (or similar), but it can be a pain to deal with environment variables on your local machine.
+Setting environment variables in your production app is easy if you're using [Heroku](https://www.heroku.com) (or similar), but it can be a pain to deal with on your local machine.
 This lets you set up all needed variables for dev/testing in a simple and consistent way throughout your team.
 It can also be great if you are using something like [transform-inline-environment-variables](https://babeljs.io/docs/plugins/transform-inline-environment-variables)  to inline values for AWS Lambda functions or similar.

 ## Getting Started